Louis-Mozart/decal-embeddings/README.md

 # Embedding-in-Degenerate-Clifford-Algebras: DeCaL
-This repo shows the implementation of the DeCal KGE model
+This repo shows the implementation of the DeCal variants

 ## Installation
 <details><summary> Click me! </summary>